cyanCYMK/imoji-challenge/README.md

 Notes:

 * Duplicate trending topics are not checked before updating the data store.
-* Twitter REST API used is (GET trends/place)[https://dev.twitter com/rest/reference/get/trends/place]
+* Twitter REST API used is [GET trends/place](https://dev.twitter com/rest/reference/get/trends/place)
 * `1` is used as the `WOEID`.